A classification of primitive permutation groups with finite stabilizers: Introduction

 \\

-This paper is not the first to extend the O'Nan--Scott Theorem to specific classes of infinite groups.
-In \cite{macpherson_pillay:morley_rank_onan_scott}, a version of the O'Nan--Scott Theorem for definably primitive permutation groups of finite Morley rank is proved, and \cite{gelander_and_glasner:countable_primitive_groups} contains O'Nan--Scott-style classifications for several classes of countably infinite primitive permutation groups in geometric settings.
-Macpherson and Praeger (\cite{infinitary_versions}) extend the O'Nan--Scott Theorem to infinite primitive permutation groups acting on countably infinite sets that posses a minimal closed (in the topology of pointwise convergence) normal subgroup which itself has a minimal closed normal subgroup.
+This paper is not the first to extend the Aschbacher--O'Nan--Scott Theorem to specific classes of infinite groups.
+In \cite{macpherson_pillay:morley_rank_onan_scott}, a version of the Aschbacher--O'Nan--Scott Theorem for definably primitive permutation groups of finite Morley rank is proved, while \cite{gelander_and_glasner:countable_primitive_groups} and \cite{gelander_and_glasner:onan_scott} contain Aschbacher--O'Nan--Scott-style classifications for several classes of countably infinite primitive permutation groups in geometric settings.
+Macpherson and Praeger (\cite{infinitary_versions}) extend the Aschbacher--O'Nan--Scott Theorem to infinite primitive permutation groups acting on countably infinite sets that posses a minimal closed (in the topology of pointwise convergence) normal subgroup which itself has a minimal closed normal subgroup.
 Much of our proof of Theorem~\ref{thm:classification_of_finite_stabilizer} involves establishing that an infinite primitive permutation group with a finite point stabilizer has a unique minimal normal subgroup which itself has a minimal normal subgroup.
-Thenceforth, we are at liberty to use the arguments contained in \cite{infinitary_versions}, and in particular the proof of \cite[Lemma 4.7]{infinitary_versions}.
-In doing so we shorten our argument establishing case~(\ref{classification_of_finite_stabilizer:wreath_product_case}) of Theorem~\ref{thm:classification_of_finite_stabilizer} considerably.
+Having shown this, we could then apply \cite[Theorem 1.1]{infinitary_versions} to obtain a classification.
+However, the result one obtains with this approach is weaker than Theorem~\ref{thm:classification_of_finite_stabilizer} above, because of the more general situation that is considered in \cite{infinitary_versions}.

-Of course it must also be mentioned that much of the strength of original O'Nan--Scott Theorem derives from the classification of the finite simple groups; nothing similar exists for finitely generated simple groups.
+Of course it must also be mentioned that much of the strength of original Aschbacher--O'Nan--Scott Theorem derives from the classification of the finite simple groups; nothing similar exists for finitely generated simple groups.